stanle/madopt/README.md

 cmake ..
 make
 ```
-creates static libraries called **libmadopt.a** and **libmadopt_ipopt.a**.
+creates static libraries called **libmadopt.a**, **libmadopt_ipopt.a** and **libmadopt_bonmin.a**.
-If libbonmin is found on the system then the static library **libmadopt_bonmin.a**
-will be build as well.
-To build madopt using a custom path to the ipopt/bonmin libraries and headers
+If you have installed ipopt/bonmin in custom location, you can provide the absolute! path to the ipopt/bonmin libraries and headers via
-use

 ```
 cmake -DCUSTOM_LIBRARY=/path/to/bonmin/libs -DCUSTOM_INCLUDES=/path/to/bonmin/includes ..
 ```